sordina/learning-llvm/resources/markdown/X-04-Intro-Exercise.md

                             else myElem e xs
 ~~~

-See if you can find the signatures for these functions.
+See if you can determine the type-signatures for these functions.